 Premium subscription with private access mode – $0.60 per page per month

-If you’re looking to learn more about ProProfs, you can do so here.
+If you want to learn more about ProProfs, you can do so here.

 3. Zendesk

-Zendesk has had a head start in developing a complete knowledge base software, one of the oldest customer service solutions you can find in the market.
+Zendesk has had a head start in developing a complete knowledge base software, one of the oldest customer service solutions in the market.
 That’s why you’ll find practically every relevant feature in their knowledge base toolset.

-If you’re looking to find additional answers, Zendesk’s help center and community forums are very active too.
+If you’re looking for additional answers, Zendesk’s help center and community forums are very active, too.
 It has the usual features like a complete text editor with custom themes and templates.
 However, what people like the most about Zendesk is that you can import Google Docs directly into Zendesk.

 With multi-language support, your customers can switch to other languages seamlessly.
-Other than that, you can also find features like access control, content history, content restoration, and publishing permissions, among other features.
+You can also find features like access control, content history, content restoration, and publishing permissions.

-Once you integrate Zendesk Support (ticketing), you can also leverage the Knowledge Capture app that provides automatic content suggestions based on typical customer questions.
+Once you integrate Zendesk Support (ticketing), you can also leverage the Knowledge Capture app, which provides automatic content suggestions based on typical customer questions.

 Pros and Cons & Pricing

-Over time, Zendesk has created a reputation for being the ideal customer service solution for enterprises.
-Especially due to it offering a complete support suite.
-However, the company does offer various plans for businesses of all sizes.
+Over time, Zendesk has created a reputation as the ideal customer service solution for enterprises.
+Especially since it offers a complete support suite.
+However, the company does provide various plans for businesses of all sizes.

 Pros: